-Coronavirus: JN.1 variant case tally rises to 511, highest infections recorded in Karnataka
+Coronavirus: JN.1 variant case tally rises to 511, highest number of infections in Karnataka

 The country recorded five deaths and 602 new Covid-19 cases in 24 hours.